Dr. Kiersten Thamm is an art historian based in Berlin.

 Kiersten researches the manufacturing, use, and interpretation of art and design in Europe and the US after 1851, focusing on the politics and politicization of modern materials.
 Her speaking, publishing, and curatorial practice help people discover how materials impact people and places.

-She is the head of communications and engagement for the arts nonprofit Navigating.art.
-You can also find her teaching in Berlin museums and online.
+She is currently the head of communications and education for an arts nonprofit.
+You can also find her teaching in museums.

 Popular Publications